 Please report to reception on arrival.
 Check-in times for overnight guests, strictly: 14h00 to 16h00.
 Note that the Covid-19 related check–in takes at least 15 minutes per guest group.

 Tel: +27 (0)28 542 1114/5.
 If the landline does not connect, or just rings, this means that the line is down.

 Whale Trail and permit bookings Tel: 087 087 8250

 The five Whale Trail overnight cottages lie at the foot of the Potberg Mountains, perched high on a sea cliff.
 The charming cottages range from Arniston-style units to A-framed thatched “kapstyl” cottages.
 Each fully equipped cottage sleeps up to 12 people, generally with three bedrooms (four beds in each).
 Hikers bring their own bedding.
 Dishwashing liquid, toilet paper, matches and candles are provided.

 Electricity: Yes, solar powered

-Bathroom: Hot-water shower (gas geyser)
+Bathroom: Hot-water shower (solar geyser backed up by gas geyser)